GPU-Accelerated Algorithms for Process Mapping: Introduction

 Optimally solving the GPMP is $\mathrm{NP}$-hard~\cite{Sahni76} as it involves solving the well-known \emph{quadratic assignment problem} (QAP)~\cite{Burkard98}.
-The QAP asks for a set of $n$ facilities and $n$ locations to minimize the total cost of assigning each facility to one location, where the cost depends on both the flow between facilities and the distance between their locations.
+The QAP considers a set of $n$ facilities and $n$ locations.
+The objective is to assign each facility to exactly one location in a way that minimizes the total cost.
+This cost is determined by the flow between pairs of facilities and the distance between the locations to which they are assigned.
+In other words, facilities with higher interaction should ideally be placed closer together to reduce the overall cost.
 Since the QAP is strongly $\mathrm{NP}$-hard, i.e., no constant factor approximation exists unless $\mathrm{P} = \mathrm{NP}$, its hardness transfers to the GPMP\@.
 The hardness is also reflected in practice as no meaningful instance with $n > 20$ can be solved in a reasonable time~\cite{Burkard98}.
-Moreover, the same hardness result arises from \emph{graph partitioning} (GP), where the goal is to partition a graph while minimizing the number of edges between them.
-Graph partitioning is $\mathrm{NP}$-complete and also admits no constant-factor approximation unless $\mathrm{P} = \mathrm{NP}$.
+Moreover, the same hardness result arises from \emph{graph partitioning} (GP).
+GP considers a graph $G=(V, E)$ and asks for a partition of the vertex set into $k$ pairwise disjoint sets of equal size, such that the number of edges crossing between the different subsets is minimized.
+Graph partitioning is $\mathrm{NP}$-complete~\cite{Garey76} and also admits no constant-factor approximation unless $\mathrm{P} = \mathrm{NP}$~\cite{Andreev06}.